arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### With OpenMV

 The OpenMV IDE includes an example to start using the ToF sensor.
-To test it navigate to **File > Examples > Sensors > vl53l1x_tof** and run it on the Nicla Vision.
+To test it, navigate to **File > Examples > Sensors > vl53l1x_tof** and run it on the Nicla Vision.

 ```python
 from machine import I2C